Volkswagen T-Roc SUV review

 - No hybrid

-Direct rivals to the T-Roc include the Audi Q2, BMW X2 and Mercedes GLA, but you could also consider models like the Nissan Juke and Mazda CX-30 as alternatives - all are attempting to grab the attention of buyers who want the practicality and low running costs of a family hatchback, but looks of a small SUV.
-You might even be swayed by the Volkswagen Taigo, a similarly-sized crossover that sacrifices a little space for some sleek coupe looks.
+Direct rivals to the T-Roc include the Nissan Juke, Toyota C-HR, Mazda CX-30, Renault Captur and Ford Puma but you could also consider models like the Audi Q2, BMW X2 and Mercedes GLA as premium alternatives – all are attempting to grab the attention of buyers who want the practicality and low running costs of a family hatchback, but looks of a small SUV.

 To stand out from the crowd, each of these small SUVs has a distinctive look and the T-Roc is no exception.
-It features large LED daytime running lights and plastic cladding over the wheel arches and around the door sills to give it a more rugged look.
-There are a wide range of paint options, plusyou can also add a contrasting roof.
+It features large LED daytime running lights, plus plastic cladding over the wheel arches and around the door sills to give it a more rugged look.
+There's a wide range of paint options, plus you can also add a contrasting roof.

 More reviews